 The Name

-Where did the name, Complementary Training came from?
-Well, it took me awhile to really ‘conceptualize’ what I truly believe into, and complementarity is one of the things.
-First time I came across this concept was while reading the Dynamics of Skill Acquisition: A Constraints-Led Approach by Keith Davids et al.
+Where did the name Complementary Training come from?
+Well, it took me a while to really ‘conceptualize’ what I truly believe in, and complementarity is one of the things.
+The first time I came across this concept was while reading the Dynamics of Skill Acquisition: A Constraints-Led Approach by Keith Davids et al.

-In this book there were references to papers and books by Scott Kelso, a neuroscientist, of whom I have already heard before, but never actually spent time to research.
+In this book, there were references to papers and books by Scott Kelso, a neuroscientist I had already heard of but had never actually researched.
 Some of his books include Dynamic Patterns : The Self-Organization of Brain and Behavior and The Complementary Nature.

-Thus, the Complementary Training is taken from the title of latter book.
-For more info about complementary nature, squiggle sense, coordination dynamic and complex systems I highly suggest checking the The Complementary Nature website.
+Thus, the Complementary Training is taken from the title of the latter book.
+For more info about complementary nature, squiggle sense, coordination dynamics, and complex systems, I highly suggest checking the Complementary Nature website.

-What all this have to do with training and nutrition you ask?
+What does all this have to do with training and nutrition, you ask?
 Well, keep on reading the blog.

 Related Articles